 To stop the exploitation of your invention outside the UK you need to file for patents in the countries where you want protection.
 Find links to intellectual property offices worldwide on the World Intellectual Property Organization (WIPO) website.

 Although in some cases you'll need to submit applications for each country concerned, there are international agreements that allow you to obtain protection in a number of countries through a single application.
-Read about applying for patents in other countries on the Intellectual Property Office website.
+Read about protecting your patent abroad on the GOV.UK website.

 If you intend to apply for a patent in one or more countries outside the UK, you will also need to consider the following:

 - The European Patent Convention (EPC) and the Patent Co-operation Treaty (PCT) could reduce the actual number of countries in which you need to apply.
-You can read about the PCT on the Intellectual Property Office website.
+You can read about the PCT on the GOV.UK website.

 - Patent translation and their associated fees could be removed or at least reduced in European countries that are party to the London Agreement.
 You can read about how the London Agreement affects the language requirements of patent applications on the European Patent Office (EPO) website.